codewithtrisha09/scam-shield/README.md

 The score is rule-based and additive (see `utils/scorer.js`), not a trained ML model.
-This is a deliberate choice: it's fully explainable — you can show exactly why any offer got flagged, which is both more trustworthy for users and easier to defend in an interview than a black-box classifier.
+This is a deliberate choice: it's fully explainable — you can show exactly why any offer got flagged, which is both more trustworthy for users and easier to defend in an interview than a black-box classifier

 ## Suggestions welcome